 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 Other areas of counselling I deal with

 My practice is to work with you as an individual person and the difficulties you are facing.
 My experience is that every person and every counselling relationship is unique irrespective of possible diagnoses or labels.
-When deciding whether to work with me a conversation is likely to be the best way for us to decide, so please do take up my offer of a free telephone conversation or first session at a reduced rate with no obligation to continue.
+When deciding whether to work with me a conversation is likely to be the best way for us to decide, so please do take up my offer of a free telephone conversation.
 If I cannot help I will do my best to help you to find something to suit you.

 As well as supervising counsellors/therapists, I am interested in offering a similar reflective space for parents and carers, as well as those whose energies are taken up in community activity or campaigning.